 Regardless of the size of the organisation, PIM is a solution that is appropriate.
 In fact, we’ve discovered that working closely with a smaller team of project champions first, even within larger organisations, can be less difficult than implementing the solution across the entire organisation at the same time.
 Using a PIM system, small teams, in particular, can benefit from the resources and time savings that are provided.

 Questudio has developed a methodology that can be applied to businesses of any size.
-We provide as much assistance in setting up the PIM as is necessary, as well as free training and ongoing support, to ensure that your company is successfully onboarded.
+We provide as much assistance in setting up the E-commerce PIM software as is necessary, as well as free training and ongoing support, to ensure that your company is successfully onboarded.
 In other words, you won’t have to be concerned about the size of your team or the resources you have available to implement the PIM system because we will use our expertise to assist you along the way at no additional charge.

 This is yet another common PIM misconception.
 Small businesses believe that purchasing a product information management system is not worth the financial investment because they only have a small number of SKUs.
-Our research has discovered that companies with fewer SKUs benefit in a variety of ways from the time savings.
+Our research has discovered that companies with fewer ITEMs benefit in a variety of ways from the time savings.

 Although data entry at the’master’ level may take less time, the effort involved in preparing product data for different languages and marketplaces is the source of the frustration.
-Similar businesses may have a small number of SKUs, but a large number of attributes to fill in for these products, such as detailed technical specifications and numerous formatted marketing descriptions, among other things.
+Similar businesses may have a small number of ITEMs, but a large number of attributes to fill in for these products, such as detailed technical specifications and numerous formatted marketing descriptions, among other things.

-While you may not have a large number of SKUs, it is reassuring to know that when you make a change to one of the data fields on your website or datasheets, the change is automatically reflected on both.
+While you may not have a large number of ITEMs, it is reassuring to know that when you make a change to one of the data fields on your website or technical datasheets, the change is automatically reflected on both.
 The ability to store all of your data in a single location and change it for different channels is also extremely convenient (like the Spanish or French website).

 Maintaining and developing a product information management system and process will also make it much easier to expand if your company decides to increase the number of SKUs it offers in the future.